goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** With poor code quality, bugs and performance will always be an issue that no shiny new library or state of the art features can fix
+❌ **Otherwise:** With poor code quality, bugs and performance will always be an issue that no shiny new library or state of the art features can fix

 <br/>